nitrowinproject/NitroWin/README.md

 Copy the autounattend.xml file to the root of your installation media.

 > [!TIP]
-> Open the root folder in your installation media and create the NitroWin.Apps.txt file.
+> Open the root folder in your installation media and create the NitroWin.Apps.json file.
 Customize it to your liking, using [this guide](docs/config.md).

 Install Windows as you usually would.
 NitroWin will then apply its tweaks automatically.